Jaingarveet/Agentic_Research_Team/README.md

 * **Heterogeneous LLM Routing:** Utilize different models (e.g., Claude 3.5 Sonnet for LaTeX coding, GPT-4o for content synthesis) based on task-specific strengths.

 * **Degradation Fallbacks:** Implement hierarchical fallback nodes that gracefully degrade the output (e.g., dropping LaTeX compilation and returning markdown) if API limits or terminal errors occur.
-* **Add a URL Checker:** To further optimize the context window, we can introduce a URL checker at the web_search node where we retrieve the URLs and only filter out those for which we are actually recieveing proper content since the context is currently generated with help of tavily api which uses LLM in background.
+* **Add a URL Checker:** To further optimize the context window, we can introduce a URL checker at the web_search node where we retrieve the URLs and only filter out those for which we are actually receiving proper content since the context is currently generated with help of tavily api which uses LLM in background.

 ## Acknowledgments:
 * I took some refereneces for schema design from the langgraph foundational course.